Personalize a digital experience with audiences

 - Image – Select an image from your media assets.

-NoteSave blocks under For All Applications or For This Block if you want to reuse them elsewhere.
-If saved under For This Page, the block is only available on the current page.
-If you created the blocks in the wrong folder, you can drag them to another folder.
+NoteSave blocks under For All Applications or For This Block to reuse them elsewhere.
+Blocks saved under For This Page are available only on the current page.
+Drag blocks between folders to reorganize.

 Add the blocks to the content area